Kintiru/blog/_posts/en/statistics/AP Statistics/2023-01-16-AP Statistics Chapter 8.md

 `Confidence Level` : success rate of the method used to calculate the confidence interval.
 Usually expressed in `C%`.

+> Confidence Level is not a probability when interpreting a single Confidence Interval {: .prompt-danger}

 `Margin of Error` : How much the true parameter can vary from `Point Estimate`.

 > MOE accounts for sampling variability, not bias